CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/logs.md

 **Other use-cases of log:**

-1.) publish/subscribe mechanism to transmit data to other replicas
+1.)
+Publish/subscribe mechanism to transmit data to other replicas

-2.) consistency mechanism to order the updates that are applied to multiple replicas
+2.)
+Consistency mechanism to order the updates that are applied to multiple replicas

 * * *